 There are thousands of stocks listed on BSE and NSE and it’s almost impossible to investigate each and every one of them by going through their entire financial information.

-Therefore, for your initial consideration, you can use the below easy to implement screening criteria to filter out those stocks whose fundamentals look strong.
+Therefore, for your initial consideration, you can use the below easy-to-implement screening criteria to filter out those stocks whose fundamentals look strong.

 Screening criteria